wso2-extensions/esb-connector-basecamp/docs/project.md

 https://github.com/basecamp/bc3-api/blob/master/sections/projects.md#get-projects

 #### Updating a project
-The updateProject operation allows updating a project's name and description.
+The updateProject operation updates the name and the description of an existing project based on the new values that are specified.

 **updateProject**
 ```xml